Finding Your Path to Sobriety: The Benefits of Stopping Drinking and How to Get There

 Short-Term Benefits of Stopping Drinking

 • Better Sleep: Alcohol disrupts sleep cycles, making it harder to get restful sleep.
-Within days of stopping drinking, many people notice they fall asleep more easily and wake up feeling more refreshed.
+Often within days of stopping drinking, people notice they fall asleep more easily and wake up feeling more refreshed.

 • Increased Energy: Alcohol is a depressant that can leave you feeling sluggish and tired.
 Once you quit, your energy levels can improve, making you feel more productive and motivated.